aadil-belim/aadil-belim/README.md

 </div>

-> This appears blank/404 until the `snake.yml` workflow (below) has run at least once inside your `aadil-belim/aadil-belim` repo and pushed to its `output` branch.
+> Uses a minimalist violet-on-charcoal palette matching the rest of this profile, instead of GitHub's default green.
+It will appear blank/404 until the `snake.yml` workflow has run once inside your `aadil-belim/aadil-belim` repo and pushed to its `output` branch — see setup steps below.

 <br/>